Mental health problems cost the Irish economy over € 8.2 billion annually, according to a new OECD report.

 The effect is instantaneous, we take people and ask themselves to express themselves, its a safe place and to just let it all go, and they enter a fight mode and win.
 They get a massive endorphin rush and end the session on a massive win as they return to a flow / para sympathetic.

 Mental health is now a widely spoken topic as the stigma has been lifted, its something we all struggle with from time to time and its good to be able to know you can ask for help, because we all need help from time to time.
 But prevention is better than any cure and prevention lies in the ability to express and fight, two things the vast majority of people no longer can do in a safe and legal way.
-Prevention for some is turn to alcohol and other hallucinogenics and some turn to yoga, but neither really work, as one momentarily helps you forget of the problem while the other teach you to deal with the effect of the problem, none help you face the problem which is why you can namsate or breath the bear away, you have to attack the bear.
+Prevention for some is to turn to alcohol and other hallucinogenics and some turn to yoga or forest bathing, but neither really work, as one momentarily helps you forget of the problem while the other teaches you to deal with the effect of the problem, none help you face the problem which is why you can namsate or breath the bear away, you have to attack the bear.

 My way is to get to the gym, grab a sled and push it so hard and to push past the demons, my way to grab a slam ball and to smash it so hard with such aggression and expression that you let go of the shackles weighing you down.